Fit Person Interview Walkthrough: What Actually Happens on the Day of Your Ofsted Visit

 Ofsted assesses fit person fitness across five themes anchored in Schedule 2 of the Children's Homes (England) Regulations 2015: Motivation (sustainable reasons for doing this work), Knowledge (regulations, Quality Standards, specific home), Integrity (accuracy and candour of declared history), Judgment (reasoning through novel scenarios), and Resilience (absorbing pressure and recovering from setbacks) — Motivation and Resilience are the themes most often underprepared because candidates rehearse Knowledge and Judgment instead.

-How to prepare for the format (separate from the content)
+How do you prepare for the format, separate from the content?

 Three format-level Ofsted fit person interview preparation tactics return the highest value: rehearsing the full 6-block day rather than individual questions in isolation (eliminates pacing and energy problems), practising 8–10 second silences after answers (eliminates over-talking under pressure), and walking the document filing system the day before so any document can be retrieved in 60 seconds (eliminates the late-afternoon credibility collapse on the Integrity theme).